-Defamation remains a criminal offence in Slovakia (punishable with imprisonment).
+Defamation remains a criminal offence in Slovakia.

 If the act of defamation causes substantial damage, the maximum prison term is increased to five years.
 If the act causes large-scale damage, loss of employment, or divorce, the offender faces three to eight years in prison.